githublennard/ETLDevelopment/Codes/README.md

-# ETLDevelopment
+# Codes

-This Repository contains folders of:
-* ETL Process codes and General Purpose codes relate to this field.
+* Codes: ETL Process Codes and General Purpose Codes relate to this process.
-* Scripts.
-* SQL Queries.